Japanese Wagyu a5 Fillet Steak

 Shabu-shabu is a light and healthy meal made with strips of meat even thinner than those used for sukiyaki.
 The beef strips are briefly cooked in a simmering kombu kelp broth.

-Note: This a fillet steak has been cut from fresh in the UK with excess fat removed, then ultra-quick frozen to offer the ultimate in freshness and quality without any discolouration of the meat.
+Note: This Wagyu fillet steak has been cut from fresh in the UK with excess fat removed, then ultra-quick frozen to offer the ultimate in freshness and quality.
 The ultra-rapid freezing process prevents large ice crystals forming that can damage cells and tissue fibres.
 Upon defrosting IQF Japanese wagyu steaks, you will find the same fantastic quality and performance as you would a fresh product.

 Origin: Hyogo Prefecture, Japan